tsolomko/SWCompression/README.md

 1. Decompression (and sometimes compression) using different algorithms.
 2. Reading (and sometimes writing) archives of different formats.
-3. Reading containers such as ZIP, TAR and 7-Zip.
+3. Reading (and sometimes writing) containers such as ZIP, TAR and 7-Zip.

 It also works both on Apple platforms and __Linux__.